cdisselkoen/pitchfork/README.md

     ```
     then proceed with the following steps using the pypy virtualenv.
 Inside this
     virtualenv, `python` should give you a pypy interpreter rather than an
     ordinary Python one.
-You'll need to activate the virtualenv whenever you want
-    to run Pitchfork.
-    - Pitchfork has only been tested with PyPy 7.0-7.1 (both of which implement Python 3.6.1).
+    - Pitchfork has only been tested with PyPy 7.0-7.1 (both of which
+    implement Python 3.6.1), but it should also work with other PyPy versions
+    and even other Python interpreters.
 - Install [angr](https://github.com/angr/angr) using the directions [here](https://docs.angr.io/introductory-errata/install)
     - Pitchfork currently only works with angr version 8.19.4.5 (latest in Pip as of this writing)
     - You won't actually be using this angr, as Pitchfork requires a slightly
     patched version of angr which we'll install next.
 But performing the typical
     angr install process ensures that all dependencies (Python and otherwise) for
     angr 8.19.4.5 are properly installed
-- Clone [our fork of angr](https://github.com/cdisselkoen/angr) and checkout its `more-hooks` branch:
+- Clone [our fork of angr](https://github.com/cdisselkoen/angr) _inside_ this `pitchfork` directory, then checkout its `more-hooks` branch:
     ```bash
     cd pitchfork
     git clone https://github.com/cdisselkoen/angr